pypa/manylinux/README.rst

 PEP 599 defines the following platform tags: ``manylinux2014_x86_64``, ``manylinux2014_i686``, ``manylinux2014_aarch64``, ``manylinux2014_armv7l``,
 ``manylinux2014_ppc64``, ``manylinux2014_ppc64le`` and ``manylinux2014_s390x``.
-Wheels are built on CentOS 7 which will reach End of Life (EOL) on June 30th, 2024.
+Wheels are built on CentOS 7.
+CentOS 7 reached End of Life (EOL) on June 30th, 2024.

 PEP 600 has been designed to be "future-proof" and does not enforce specific symbols and a specific distro to build.
 It only states that a wheel tagged ``manylinux_x_y`` shall work on any distro based on ``glibc>=x.y``.
 PEP 656 added